CodeLouisville/Front-End-Project/README.md

 ### 1. Using the given classes (.row, .column) create a 2 column layout with Flex-box. ###

+  * Please be sure to watch or review the Flexbox Treehouse videos.

 ### 2. Create a .btn class with the following parameters: ###

   * Background Color: #32A952.